gongzhimin/Membership-Inference-Attack-in-Federated-Learning/README.md

 Just a prototype now.

-And welcome to post issues to reveal faults hidden in my code, since there were many unjustified hypotheses during coding.
+And welcome to post issues to reveal hidden faults, since there were many unjustified hypotheses during coding.

 ## Acknowledge